ODIM-Project/ODIM/README.md

       vi kube_deploy_nodes.yaml
        ```

-12. Update the following parameters in the kube\_deploy\_nodes.yaml file to their corresponding values:
+12. Specify values for the following parameters in the `kube_deploy_nodes.yaml` file:

     | Parameter                    | Value                                                        |
     | ---------------------------- | ------------------------------------------------------------ |